mdedwards/slippery-chicken/install.md

 Bill Schottstaedt's Common Lisp Music (CLM) is used in slippery chicken to write and (quickly) analyse soundfiles.

-In order to use it, download the tarball archive from [https://ccrma.stanford.edu/software/clm/](https://ccrma.stanford.edu/software/clm/) and unpack(-tar) it to your ASDF-/quicklisp directory.
+In order to use CLM, download the tarball archive from [https://ccrma.stanford.edu/software/clm/](https://ccrma.stanford.edu/software/clm/) and unpack(-tar) it to your ASDF-/quicklisp directory.
 Alternatively, you can also use the terminal: